HakimiX/Assignment3-release/Assignment3.md

 `cat 1050-1549.csv; tail -n +2 -q *csv > datall.cs`

 We had problems with the dataframe and was not able to read the whole dataset of danish housing sales data.
-We were able to read 78 lines.
+We were able to read 2210225 lines and the application crashed.
 The scatter plot of the data is also incomplete because of the lack of data from our dataframe.

 ### 2. Geocode the entire dataset of danish housing data